 DPLA Primary Source Sets are designed to help students develop critical thinking skills by exploring topics in history, literature, and culture through primary sources.
 Each set includes a topic overview, ten to fifteen primary sources, links to related resources, and a teaching guide.
 Primary sources include letters, photographs, posters, oral histories, video clips, sheet music, and more.

 Audio, video and transcripts of presidential speeches, secret White House recordings, oral history interviews and more during the presidencies of Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson and Richard M. Nixon.
+The Miller Center is a nonpartisan affiliate of the University of Virginia that specializes in presidential scholarship, public policy, and political history.

 Look for particular voyages in this database of documented slaving expeditions.
 Create listings, tables, and maps that draw on the database.
 Examine estimates of the slave trade and locate the African name, age, gender, origin, country, and places of embarkation and disembarkation of individuals.